 User Stories are short and simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 It´s called User Story because you put the user into focus.
 Therefore a User Story should lead to a product increment that can be seen valuable from the user- or business perspective.

-A User Story can cover huge amounts of functionality with a single sentence, which requires a team many weeks or even months of work to get it done (often called epic).
+A User Story can cover vast amounts of functionality with a single sentence, which requires a team many weeks or even months of work to get it done (often called epic).
 Splitting such stories into pieces which are valuable for users and still deliverable within a Sprint is challenging for many teams.
 However, there are good reasons why you should do it:

 Trying to break down a User Story within JIRA is very time-consuming and sometimes counter-intuitive.
 Not to mention that interaction and conversations among people are to be avoided when following this approach, which is the opposite of what you should thrive for.
-Use a whiteboard or a wall and sticky notes to do the split work, be prepared to quickly change, sketch, refactor and enhance.
+Use a whiteboard or a wall and sticky notes to do the split work, be prepared to change quickly, sketch, refactor and enhance.
 Only after you have understood what the story is about and how to split in a good way, bring the parts into JIRA.

-For engineers who are new to the splitting approach, breaking down stories and still delivering end-to-end functionality within a Sprint is among the most difficult things.
+For engineers who are new to the splitting approach, breaking down stories and still delivering end-to-end functionality within a Sprint is among the most challenging things.
 That´s because engineers are mostly concerned about finding a way for how to solve the given problem.
 Their thinking tools have to do with architectural layers, technical components, frameworks and programming languages.
 Naturally, engineers start splitting by layers, like UI, Business Logic, DB Access, DB, Operating System.
-Following this approach they end up with stories for the different architectural layers which will be implemented separately and eventually have to be integrated, which will allow only very late feedback.
-None of these architecture-layer stories alone will bring value for the user and in most cases it´s impossible to come up with a solution during a single Sprint.
+Following this approach, they end up with stories for the different architectural layers which will be implemented separately and eventually have to be integrated, which will allow only very late feedback.
+None of these architecture-layer stories alone will bring value for the user, and in most cases, it´s impossible to come up with a solution during a single Sprint.